Amsterdam-AI-Team/PointCloud_Tree_Modelling/README.md

 This repository contains methods for the **automatic extraction of various characteristics of trees in point clouds** using advanced analytical methods.
 The methods can serve as inspiration, or can be applied as-is under some specific assumptions:

 1. Usage in The Netherlands (The "[Rijksdriehoek coordinate system](https://nl.wikipedia.org/wiki/Rijksdriehoeksco%C3%B6rdinaten)");
-2. Point clouds in LAS format and tiled following [specific rules](datasets); and
+2. Point clouds in LAS format.
-3. Fusion with [AHN](https://www.ahn.nl/) and [BGT](https://www.geobasisregistraties.nl/basisregistraties/grootschalige-topografie) public data sources.

 Example [notebooks](notebooks) are provided to demonstrate the tools.